gumen38/cogbot/README.md

 What it does
 ------------

+_Version 0.6a_
+1. Fixed numerous bugs with dungeon/strategy modules.

 _Version 0.5a_
 1. Removed FoxyProxy due to installation difficulty.
 Added custom proxy within "CogBot Admin Panel" chrome plugin.
 2. Added secondary -default, -per dungeon boss, -per abyss room strategies support.
 Handy to manage stuff like 'use barks when short on caterans'.